 Every program at FLCC can be pursued on a full-time or part-time schedule.
 In general, part-time study takes about twice as long as full-time study.
 You don't have to commit to full-time or part-time study for your entire time at FLCC; you can decide on a semester-by-semester basis whether you'd like to create a part-time or full-time schedule for that term.

 If responsibilities prevent you from completing a two-year degree with a traditional week-day studies schedule, consider these options for part-time evening and on-line study:

 Complete a degree program or certificate at your own pace.
-Study on-campus in the evenings, and/or on-line at home during the regular Fall and Spring semesters.
-View our evening study programs.
+Study on-campus in the evenings, and/or online at home during the regular Fall and Spring semesters.
+View our areas of study.

-Gain extra scheduling flexibility through these programs which allow you to complete at least 50% of a degree’s requirements through the convenience of on-line study.
-View our On-Line Programs.
+Gain extra scheduling flexibility through these programs which allow you to complete at least 50% of a degree’s requirements through the convenience of online study.
+View our Online Degree Programs.